restfb/restfb.github.io/_includes/documentation/logging-configuration.md

-To make the configuration of our logging simpler for developers, we don't use loggers that are initialized with the name of the class they are created in.
-Our loggers have fixed names and the therefore the logging is clustered into categories.
+To make it easier for developers to configure our logging, we don't use loggers that are initialised with the name of the class they were created in.
+Our loggers have fixed names and therefore the logging is clustered into categories.

 <div class="list-group">
 	<div class="list-group-item">